-- a.
-Certify this Petition/Complaint as a Class Action; appoint the Named Plaintiffs as class representatives and the Subclass Named Plaintiffs Alhalmi, Cardona Ramirez, Medina Euceda, Rodriguez Salabarria, Rosales Borboa, Toma, and Zhang as representatives of the subclass; and appoint the undersigned counsel as class counsel; - b.
+a.
+Certify this Petition/Complaint as a Class Action; appoint the Named Plaintiffs as class representatives and the Subclass Named Plaintiffs Alhalmi,

+Baroi, Barash, Cardona Ramirez, Krcoska, Ley Santana, Perez Pavon, Rodriguez Salabarria, Rosales Borboa, Toma, Johanna Whernman, William Whernman, as representatives of the subclass; and appoint the undersigned counsel as class counsel;

+- b.
 Order Respondents not to transfer Petitioners to another detention facility without this Court's permission while this action is pending; - c.
-Declare that conditions of confinement at the Calhoun County Correctional Center for all Named Plaintiffs and class members are currently unconstitutional under the Fifth Amendment because they do not permit social distancing and other measures necessary to minimize the risk of infection with

-COVID-19; declare that the steps set out in the U.S. Immigration and Customs Enforcement and Removal Operations COVID-19 Pandemic Response Requirements, even if implemented at the Calhoun County Correctional Center, are inadequate to reduce the risk that COVID-19 poses to Plaintiffs' health and safety to a level that is constitutional under the Fifth Amendment; and declare, based on expert evidence, what steps must be taken in order for individuals to be detained at Calhoun without violating their constitutional rights, including a determination of the population level that can be detained consistent with social distancing and other COVID-19 prevention requirements;
+Declare that the continued detention of all Named Plaintiffs and class members during the pandemic violates the Fifth Amendment unless the Plaintiffs or class members present a risk of flight or danger that outweighs the risk of severe illness or death such that continued detention of the individual is reasonable under those circumstances; declare that the conditions of confinement at the Calhoun County Correctional Center for all Named Plaintiffs and class members are currently unconstitutional under the Fifth Amendment because they do not permit social distancing and other measures necessary to minimize the risk of infection with COVID-19; declare that the steps set out in the U.S. Immigration and Customs Enforcement and Removal Operations COVID-19 Pandemic Response Requirements, even if implemented at the Calhoun County Correctional Center, are inadequate to reduce the risk that COVID-19 poses to Plaintiffs' health and safety to a level that is constitutional under the Fifth Amendment; and declare, based on expert evidence, what steps must be taken in order for individuals to be detained at Calhoun without violating their constitutional rights, including a determination of a detainee population level consistent with social distancing and other COVID-19 prevention requirements;